Journey Guide | How to travel from Ljubljana to Italy (Venice)

 The journey takes a little under two hours and then you will be in beautiful Venice – make sure to have your camera ready as you are leaving the station because it is quite a sight to behold!

 If you’ve it made this far through the post, I congratulate you!
 The journey from Slovenia to Venice really is beautiful and I highly recommend it if you are wanting to visit both of these countries which are located so close to each other.
-Hopefully this journey guide on how to get from Ljubljana to Italy will help you find your way!
+Hopefully this journey guide on how to travel from Ljubljana to Italy will help you find your way!